alan-turing-institute/summer-experience-challenges/proposals/cryptography.md

 2. Explore the modern RSA asymmetric encryption scheme to see how one-way problems can be used to provide security.

-3. Gain an appreciation for the use of cryptography in the context of defence and security (including cybersecurity).
+3. Gain an appreciation for the use of cryptography in real-life applications and communications.

 ## Sessions